 - Current care plan or care programme approach summary

 Dale will then contact you to discuss funding and organise an appropriate assessment date and time.

 Each referred person will have a comprehensive multi -disciplinary assessment prior to admission; this will determine suitability for the service and determine the care package required to meet their needs.

 The accommodation is arranged over four units, linked via stairways and a lift, providing 36 single bedrooms with en-suite facilities.
 The service has undergone a multi-million pound refurbishment in order to provide the best possible physical environment for its service users and the services it offer.

 Two of the units are specifically dedicated to Challenging Behaviours and the other two units are for Move On purposes.
 Each unit has a dining room, lounges, rehabilitation kitchen, laundry and communal bathroom and WC's, while all bedrooms have full en-suite facilities and there are various activity and meeting rooms for the use of our service users.

-This is a 9-bedded unit, set on the lower ground floor, offering intensive support for male service users with a diagnosis of mental illness and / or learning disability (mild to moderate) with an age range from 18 years, with challenging behaviours.
+This is a 9-bedded unit, set on the lower ground floor, offering intensive support for female service users with a diagnosis of mental illness and / or learning disability (mild to moderate) with an age range from 18 years, with challenging behaviours.

-This is an 8-bedded open unit, set on the first and second floors, offering rehabilitation for female service users who may be either formal or informal with an age range from 18 years.
+This is an 8-bedded open unit, set on the first and second floors, offering rehabilitation for male service users who may be either formal or informal with an age range from 18 years.
 The unit provides a staff support for service users who are able to proactively engage in the rehabilitation process.

 This is a 10-bedded unit, set on the first floor, offering intensive support for male service users with a diagnosis of mental illness and / or learning disability (mild to moderate) with an age range from 18 years, with challenging behaviours.